-Lead Compliance Checklist
+Lead Buying Compliance Checklist

 Why Compliance Matters (More Than You Think)

-Fines: $500-$1,500 per TCPA violation — per call or text.
-A single day of calling an unscrubbed list of 200 leads could expose you to $100,000-$300,000 in fines.
+Fines: TCPA violations carry penalties of $500 per violation (standard) and $1,500 per willful violation.
+Federal DNC registry violations can reach $43,280 per violation.
+A single day of calling an unscrubbed list of 200 leads could expose you to $100,000 to $300,000 in fines.

 Lawsuits: Class action attorneys actively monitor for systematic TCPA violations.
 One complaint can trigger regulatory scrutiny and legal action that costs far more than any lead campaign could generate.